seedstack/website/content/posts/16-7-release-notes.md

 # Breaking changes

-This version has only minor breaking changes that should not impact most projects.
+This version has no breaking changes.
-The detail of breaking changes is available in the detailed change logs of each component on [GitHub](https://github.com/seedstack), in their release section.

 # Component versions